Greek Honey Walnut Cookies

 - In a medium bowl, whisk together the flour, semolina, baking powder, spices and salt to combine.

-- In the meantime preheat oven to 350 degrees F and line 2 baking sheets with parchment
+- In the meantime preheat oven to 350°F and line 2 baking sheets with parchment

 - Take spoonfuls of the mixture roll into a ball and then form into egg-like ovals and place on a lined baking sheet.
-I like to flatten the tops of mine a little ever so gently.
+(Portion out the dough using a small 2’ (5 cm) 1 tablespoon cookie scoop, scooping out 1 heaping tablespoon of dough) I like to flatten the tops of mine a little ever so gently.
 Then use a fork to gently poke a couple of holes on the tops of the cookies.

 For the syrup

-- While the cookies are cooling, make the syrup by adding sugar, water, cinnamon stick, cloves and reserved orange into a small pot and bring to a boil.
-Reduce temperature and simmer stirring to dissolve the sugar, approx 5-10 minutes.
+- While the cookies are cooling, make the syrup by adding sugar, water, cinnamon stick, cloves and reserved orange into a medium saucepan and bring to a boil.
+Reduce temperature and simmer stirring to dissolve the sugar, approx 3-5 minutes.

 - Remove from heat, remove aromatics with a slotted spooned and stir in the honey.